Cancelled and bumped flights and delays. Lost luggage. Your rights and what to do.

 - Take time out, if needed — if the conversation is getting heated or you need time to consider their response, arrange a time to call, email or message back.
 Explain you need time to think about the conversation.

-Travel insurance may cover expenses when it is not the airline's fault, eg you miss your flight, bad weather means the flight is cancelled or delayed.
+Travel insurance may cover expenses when it is not the airline's fault, for example if you miss your flight, or if bad weather means the flight is cancelled or delayed.
 Check your travel policy to see what it covers.

-Your bank or credit card company may reverse credit or debit card charges in certain situations — called a chargeback.
-Do this if you've paid a travel agent, or overseas airline, for a flight they haven't then booked.
-Chargebacks are only available for a short time after you made the transaction — usually about 30 days.
+Your bank or credit card company may reverse credit or debit card charges in certain situations – called a chargeback.
+Do this if you've paid a travel agent, or overseas airline, for a flight they haven't then booked or are owed refund on a cancelled flight that has not been provided.
+Chargebacks are only available for a short time after you made the transaction – usually about 30 days.
 Ask your bank what their time limit is and how to apply .

 Chargebacks(external link) — Banking Ombudsman